iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week5.rst.txt

     to freeze the first column, you can click on cell B3 instead.
 This will freeze the first two rows, as well as the first column.

+.. admonition:: Question
+    :class: question

+    Look at the values in each column of the table.
+What type of data do each of these variables represent?

 adding/removing columns and rows ..................................